An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsubsection{Correlation functions}

-In the previous sections, we focus on the effect of a continuous symmetry classically.
-At quantum level, the main objects of study are correlation functions.
-A general correlation function is defined as follows
+In the previous sections, we focused on the effect of a continuous symmetry classically.
+At the quantum level, the primary objects of study are correlation functions.
+A general correlation function is defined as

 where $\cZ$ is the vacuum functional: